stackbit-projects/pleasant-cabbage-eda40/content/pages/blog/index.md

 ---
+title: >-
-title: This is veeeeeeeeeeery long input that is actually suuuuper long and sadaasd
+  This is veeeeeeeeeeery long input that is actually suuuuper long and sadaasd asdsa asdasd sadsad asdsa asda
 layout: PageLayout
 sections:
   - type: FeaturedPostsSection